 Gadolinium is a naturally-occurring element that is commonly used as a contrast agent in MRIs, but recent studies have suggested that exposure to it may be causing more harm than initially thought.
 The toxicity of the element can lead to a number of conditions, including gadolinium deposition disease and, in rare cases, a severe illness called nephrogenic systemic fibrosis.

-If you’ve suffered any associated diseases or harm due to gadolinium exposure, contact the lawyers of Meinhart, Manning & Smith, PLLC to explore your options for proper compensation.
+If you’ve suffered any associated diseases or harm due to gadolinium exposure, our Louisville personal injury attorney team can help.
+Contact our office today to explore your options for proper compensation.

 Although gadolinium in its ionized form is incredibly toxic, the form used in contrast agents was said to be fairly inert, and easily passed through the body shortly after injection.
 However, recent studies have suggested that the metal doesn’t pass through the body as quickly as initially thought.